TianyuanCai/ml-notes/ml-notes/ml.md

 Coefficient

-So if you have a negative $\beta$ for a dummy variable x, you can say that "on average, x lowers the expected value of log(y) by $\beta$ \*100 percent."
+So if you have a negative $beta$ for a dummy variable x, you can say that "on average, x lowers the expected value of log(y) by $beta$ \*100 percent."

 You can also get a multiplicative effect by exponentiating the coefficients.
-For example, if $\beta$ D=.43, then folks with D=1 are expected to have exp{.43}=1.54 times higher outcome (holding everything else constant).
+For example, if $beta$ D=.43, then folks with D=1 are expected to have exp.43=1.54 times higher outcome (holding everything else constant).
 This is the incidence rate ratio interpretation

 Link functions